seoulai/seoulai.github.io/hackathon.md

 - The hackathon_id (agent_id) you enter on <a href="http://bit.ly/seoulai_market_hackathon"> Form </a> must be the same as your agent class.
 - Order quantity, cash and balance will be calculated to the 4th decimal place.
 - Buy order'll be concluded at the first sell price and Sell order'll be concluded at the first buy price.
-The probability of conclusion'll be 100%. (refer to technical information)
+The probability of conclusion'll be 100%.
-- Buy and sell order can be executed as the unit of available quantity in percent. (refer to technical information)
 - The buy and sell commissions are 0.05%.
 - If you have less than 1,000 KRW in cash, your order will automatically be changed to hold order (Minimum order amount is 1,000 KRW)
 - If your balance is 0, and you place an order to sell, it will automatically be changed to hold order.